input-output-hk/lace/packages/e2e-tests/README.md

 - chrome
 - edge
+- firefox
+  - does not support network interception or console log collection, so some tests/features are disabled (using the @SkipFirefox tag)
+  - works only with Firefox Developer Edition, as the regular version does not allow the use of extensions
+  - does not support device emulation, so popup mode is simulated by simply resizing the window, which is not an ideal method of simulation

 ## Supported params

 - `STANDALONE_DRIVER=true|false` default = false (optional)
-  - true = use already running chromedriver on port 4444
+  - true = use already running chromedriver/geckodriver on port 4444
   - false = use webdriver manager
 - `ENV=(mainnet|preprod|preview)`default = preprod (optional)
   - determines default network used for tests